solspace/craft-freeform/packages/plugin/src/Integrations/AI/Anthropic/README.md

 1. Get your API key from [Anthropic Console](https://console.anthropic.com/)
 2. Configure the integration with your API key
-3. Select the model you want to use (default is `claude-3-5-haiku-latest`)
+3. Select the model you want to use (default is `claude-haiku-4.5`)
 4. Configure max tokens, and cache settings

+### Recommended Models

+- ⚡ `claude-haiku-4.5` — fast + cheap
+  - Lightweight tasks
+- ⚖️ `claude-sonnet-4.6` — best
+  - Most use cases
+- 🧠 `claude-opus-4.6` — smartest
+  - Deep reasoning / critical tasks

 ## Usage